acccounttest/AntiTechnoMapProSandOfGold/README.md

 The variable myind already exist and has been declared in top of the script with myind:=0 Following lines are maybe includd but are commented, it must be reside at the end of the first while loop.
-Please remember reload is not good, it force the application to come back to front.
+Please remember reload is not good, it force the application to come back to the front, at your coordinates, preferably the windows corner to the top right.
 ```autohotkey
 ;while
 ;{